Work on tasks together

 Now that you’re working with other teammates, some tasks might depend on others finishing their work before you start on your work next.
 Task dependencies let you know which tasks are ready to start, and which tasks are waiting on others.

 When someone assigns you a task, make sure to acknowledge it so they know the work can start.
 You can use a simple like or use a pre-populated quick response to accept the work, ask a question, or direct them to a another teammate who is better suited to work on it.

 Does your team use Slack?
 If so, you can easily take actions on tasks right from Slack to keep working without tools.

 Comment on a task whenever you need to discuss the work with your team, provide an update.
 That way, the discussion stays in context with the task, and you can easily navigate back to it (even after it’s complete).

 If one comment contains critical information, or is the key decision or take away from a task, you can pin to toppin to top A pinned comment sits at the top of a task's activity feed and has a yellow background.
 Read more and it will keep it at the top of the task so everyone can see its importance.

 If you need to draw someone’s attention to a task or comment, you can use @mentioning.
 Just type “@” and start typing their name to pull them up.
 They’ll be notified that they’ve been @mentioned and can quickly navigate to that specific task. @mentioning someone on a task automatically adds them as a follower.

 You can also @mention project, task, and conversation names to connect your work.

-Send a simple, quick message with a heart
+Send a simple, quick message with a like

-To show that you saw a task was completed, like or approve of a comment, or appreciate your teammate’s work, you can heart it with one click.
+To show that you acknowledge the task, like or approve of a comment, or appreciate your teammate’s work, you can like it with one click.
 It’s like saying “thanks,” or “great!
 I got it.”